Fact-checking Trump’s address to Congress

 From CNN’s Daniel Dale and Alicia Wallace

-Panama Canal deaths: Trump repeated his false claim that 38,000 Americans died during the building of the Panama Canal.
+Panama Canal deaths: Trump delivered a slightly vaguer than usual version of his repeated false claim that 38,000 Americans died during the building of the Panama Canal.
 That figure is not even close to true, experts on the canal’s construction say.

+Experts on the canal say it’s not even close to true that 38,000 Americans died during construction.

 While the century-old records are imprecise, they show about 5,600 people died during the canal’s American construction phase between 1903 and 1914 – and “of those, the vast majority were Afro-Caribbeans,” such as workers from Barbados and Jamaica, said Julie Greene, a history professor at the University of Maryland and author of the book “The Canal Builders: Making America’s Empire at the Panama Canal.”